 Taylor says the company is also looking to more tightly integrate with its suppliers to ensure timely accurate information and optimised lead times.
-That’s been made easier because Citta has avoided customising Dynamics, preferring to use its out-of-the-box capabilities in order to maximise both flexibility and integration opportunity.
+That’s been made easier because Citta has avoided customising Dynamics 365 Finance and Operations, preferring to use its out-of-the-box capabilities in order to maximise both flexibility and integration opportunity.

 “Any sort of push-pull integration with a third party through an API or electronic data interchange is a real benefit,” says Taylor.
 “I’ve found that level of integration under Dynamics is a lot more straightforward – it used to be a real challenge.
 But if you’re working with a really good supplier, you can integrate your solution and when they update it, you get that update and then that might flag something with you that might prevent the product being late, as opposed to you maybe waiting a week or two before you email them to see what the status of things is.

 “Microsoft and Dynamics 365 and cloud-based computing, it all seems to make sense.
 It’s been really good in terms of managing budgets and knowing what we’re getting from our buck in terms of the IT spend as well, so from a cost-control IT perspective it’s been good.

 “But really it’s about the richness of the solution and backing a horse that can take you somewhere that you might not have thought you could go and might not be possible if you hadn’t made that choice.
 So that’s where I think we find ourselves in these days is that we can do the things that we think we should, even though at the time we didn’t actually know we’d want to.”